 TCI-111: Progressive Culinary Techniques/Menu Imp

 Food Production continues TCI 110 with lectures and demonstrations to strengthen students' backgrounds and knowledge of cooking techniques and their application to a variety of products.
 Sauce production and meat fabrication will be studied in more detail.
 Students also produce multicourse American menus.
-Appropriate readings and written assignments are Offered as needed.
+Appropriate readings and written assignments are included.
+Offered as needed.

 TCI-113: Fundamentals of Baking